jamiekimyu/IDD-Fa18-Lab2/README.md

 3.3V

 **c.
 What was one mistake you made when wiring up the display?
 How did you fix it?**
-When connecting the DB4-DB7 pins on the LCD, I connected it directly to the corresponding IO pins on the Arduino but did not connect it to ground as the schematic indicated.
-I fixed it by connected ground to the negative strip on one side of the breadboard, ensuring that the entire row is connected to ground.
-Then that gave me more room to connect the DB4-DB7 pins both to ground and the IO pins.
+I mixed up the pins on IO pins 12 and 11 and RS and E. To fix it I just switched the pins.
+In the future I want to try to use as many ground cables as possible so the connections are easier to read.

 **d.
 What line of code do you need to change to make it flash your name instead of "Hello World"?**
 `lcd.print("hello, world!");` I would replace 'hello, world!' with my name